act-rules/act-rules.github.io/_rules/menuitem-non-empty-name-m6b1q3.md

 ## Assumptions

-The rule assumes that all menuitems are [user interface components as defined by WCAG 2](https://www.w3.org/TR/WCAG21/#dfn-user-interface-components).
+This rule assumes that all menuitems are [user interface components as defined by WCAG 2](https://www.w3.org/TR/WCAG21/#dfn-user-interface-components).
 If an element has a role of `menuitem` that would not be perceived as a single control by users, [4.1.2 Name, Role, Value](https://www.w3.org/TR/WCAG21/#name-role-value) would not apply and so failing this rule would not result in a conformance issue.

 ## Accessibility Support